 If you have a lot of thermal paste, you could store it with desiccant to reduce the moisture around it.

-In addition to keeping the paste container tightly lidded, desiccant helps prevent the entrance of water, which could alter the integrity of the paste.
+In addition to keeping the container tightly lidded, desiccant helps prevent the entrance of water, which could alter the integrity of it.

 It is advisable to keep the desiccant at room temperature.
 If the storage area is too hot, the heat will accelerate the drying up of the paste.